Showing posts with label Miami in the 1950s. Show all posts

 By Jane Feehan

-A Miami group made headlines as the “Brassiere Brigade” in 1950 when they confessed to embezzling $100,000 from the coin counting room of Southern Bell Telephone and Telegraph Company by stuffing rolls of coins into their bras.
+A Miami group made headlines as the “Brassiere Brigade” in 1950 when they reportedly confessed to embezzling $100,000 from the coin counting room of Southern Bell Telephone and Telegraph Company by stuffing rolls of coins into their bras.

-Police accidentally stumbled upon the crime when a woman called to report a chest of missing coins at her home.
-Betty Corrigan, a friend of the caller and employee of Southern Bell, happened to drive up to the house at the time.
+According to a news account, police accidentally stumbled upon the crime when a woman called to report a chest of missing coins at her home.
+Betty Corrigan, identified as a friend of the caller and employee of Southern Bell, happened to drive up to the house at the time.
 Police searched her car and found nearly $4,000 in coins and $1,000 in paper currency.
-Corrigan spilled the story and implicated her friends.
-Most of them continued to sing about their complicity in the embezzlement and revealed how they did it.

 The “Brassiere Brigade,” as newspapers called them (or “Silver Falsies”), made prosecution difficult when they refused to sign statements about their crime.
 Complicating matters was the company’s failure to figure out exactly how much was taken.
 Police let them go in September 1950; the brigade then took the opportunity to recant their stories.